robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 Using the API to submit custom data
 ************************************

 You can submit a range of custom data through the CIRRENT™ Agent API.
-This includes custom events such as user-initiated reboot, custom measurements such as CPI temperatures as well as any other attributed eg: firmware version.
+This includes custom events such as user-initiated reboot, custom measurements such as CPI temperatures, as well as any other attributed eg: firmware version.
 Depending on your choice of argument type you can submit either a string of up to 100 bytes, a floating-point value or a start stop event.
 The CIRRENT™ Agent API accepts four types of arguments:

 * Event which indicates a start or stop value